hexanal/fredmercy-blog/entries/2019-01-31/planning-dreading.md

 - [_Cyboogie_, by King Gizzard & the Lizard Wizard](https://kinggizzard.bandcamp.com/track/cyboogie)
 - [...and the music video](https://www.youtube.com/watch?v=_un9PYsE1_g)

-_(1:17pm)_ Nice little life events _loop_ right now: buying tickets for a show overseas while in the same exact coffee shop from which I had ordered tickets for our first ever King Gizzard & the Lizard Wizard show, which was also overseas.
+`1:17pm:` Nice little life events _loop_ right now: buying tickets for a show overseas while in the same exact coffee shop from which I had ordered tickets for our first ever King Gizzard & the Lizard Wizard show, which was also overseas.
 We be travelin'!
 Loving it.

-_(1:38pm)_ Currently **furious** at Firefox because apparently I can't tab through links the way I'm used to... maybe it's a bug?
+`1:38pm:` Currently **furious** at Firefox because apparently I can't tab through links the way I'm used to... maybe it's a bug?
 It just focuses on the whole page for some stupid reason.
 Same on other websites: only focuses on seemingly random elements.
-Very frustrating.
+Very frustrating. (**2019-02-01_EDIT:** after some research, it appears it was a macOS system preference setting, under "Keyboard", that I needed to change.
+Cool.)